Cultural and Experiential Diversity of America’s Veterans

 written by Veterans Education Project, a partner of CollegeRecon

 Diversity drives ingenuity and progress, and our Nation’s Veteran population represents no shortage of diversity and innovation.
-If American workplaces and academies wish to pursue such virtues, they could look towards our nation’s Veterans.
+If American workplaces and academies wish to pursue such virtues, they could look toward our nation’s Veterans.

 For example, according to 2018 data released by the Department of Veterans Affairs (VA), almost 2 million Veterans are identified as female.
 This figure represents almost 10 percent of the 20 million total VA-reported Veterans.
 However, biological sex is just one of five identifiers listed on the VA’s national data.